djcard/errorFilter/errorFilter/README.md

 String (comma separated list) tagContextFields: The fields to include in each tagContext entry

 Array of strings filterPhrases: The key phrases used to filter out tagContext entries

+Boolean removeAllBlankLines: When filtering an error, will remove all keys with empty strings as the value

 ## Handling Custom Errors